 Timings: All Days – 6 AM to 8 PM

-So, which of these magnificent national parks in Karnataka will you be visiting first?
+So, which of these magnificent national parks in Karnataka has enticed you the most?
+All you need to do now is to plan your trip to Karnataka and get ready to have a meeting with the wild.
 Let us know in the comments below and tag your buddies along on an adventurous escapade!

 Frequently Asked Questions About National Parks In Karnataka